Prachi-Agr/Diner-Dash-Workshop/README.md

 Using RL, maximise the average rewards from 100 games/episodes of Diner Dash.

 ### Challenge Platform
 We will be using Google Colab for this challenge.
-The challenge template and further instructions are provided [here](https://drive.google.com/file/d/1Tgxwvoa4gTTy5hdbzFh_XdDacQ7vE1jy/view?usp=sharing).
+The challenge template and further instructions are provided [here](https://github.com/AISG-Technology-Team/Diner-Dash-Workshop/blob/master/Challenge_Template.ipynb).
+Please open the notebook in colab and create a copy in your gdrive.

 ### Submission Format
 - Google Colab Notebook (.ipynb)